klipanmali/CompositeIterator/README.md

 # CompositeIterator
-How ti iterate trough sturctures like composite pattern
+How to iterate trough sturctures like composite pattern

-from the Commposite pattern example, hoe to iterate though compoiste structures
+from the Commposite pattern example, how to iterate though composite structures